 My Favourite Foods

-A common question I get from my BBG girls is “What are your favourite foods?”.
+A common question I get from the Sweat Community is “What are your favourite foods?”.
 While I’m sure lots of you can guess a few of them, I decided to put a quick list together for you!
 I use all of these foods regularly, so they’re always in my kitchen.

 Kayla's favourite foods